nightroman/FarNet.template/ModuleCSharp/README.md

-# FarNet module FarNetCSharp
+# FarNet module ModuleCSharp

-`FarNetCSharp` is used for ...
+`ModuleCSharp` is used for ...

 ## See also